FrancescoSaverioZuppichini/DropPath/README.md

 ## Usage with Residual Connections

-We have our `DropPath`, cool but how do we use it?
-We need a classic ResNet block, let's implement our good old friend `BottleNeckBlock`
+We have our `DropPath`, cool!
+How do we use it?
+We need a residual block, we can use a classic ResNet block: the good old friend `BottleNeckBlock`

 ```python